Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 <p style="font-size:100px">I hate shapes, especially circles.<p>

 Also, my part 3 is really inefficient.
 But I don't care, this took two hours longer than every other puzzle so far.

+# Day 9

+Overall, great fun, I do need to go to bed now however.
+It took a bit of time to think up what to do, but after the advice to "always make it a function", I think the code has gotten much better.
+My part 3 is a bit slow, but it's fine overall.

+I only ever encountered one problem, and that was that I always assumed that the scale number would be one digit... it was not.